analogdevicesinc/ai8x-training/README.md

 #### Netron — Network Visualization

-The [Netron tool](https://github.com/lutzroeder/Netron) can visualize networks, similar to what is available within Tensorboard.
+The [Netron tool](https://github.com/lutzroeder/Netron) can visualize networks, similar to what is available within TensorBoard.
 To use Netron, use `train.py` to export the trained network to ONNX, and upload the ONNX file. *Please note that not all networks can be exported to ONNX due to limitations in the PyTorch ONNX export library.*

 ```shell
 (ai8x-training) $ python train.py --model ai85net5 --dataset MNIST --evaluate --exp-load-weights-from checkpoint.pth.tar --device MAX78000 --summary onnx